UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

-The embedding learning component of PreCLN has two main parts: a trajectory augmentation module and a dual-view contrastive learning module.
-The former generates two perspectives for each trajectory $\mathcal T$, called the grid view and the map-matched view.
-The grid view translates the trajectory into a sequence of discrete tokens, employing a procedure similar to that of GCM.
-The map-matched view presents the map-matched counterpart of $\mathcal T$, by applying a map-matching algorithm.
-Additionally, PreCLN utilizes techniques like multi-hop sampling and segmentation on both views to enrich the dataset.
-The dual-view contrastive learning module leverages a Transformer-based encoder~\cite{vaswani2017attention} to process these views into embeddings.
-The method is designed to train the model to distinguish between matching views of the same trajectory (positive pairs) and contrasting views from different trajectories (negative pairs).
+The method consists of two key components: trajectory augmentation and dual-view contrastive learning.
+The augmentation module generates grid view and map-matched view representations for each trajectory $\mathcal T$ - the former discretizes the trajectory into tokens while the latter applies map-matching.
+These views are further enriched through multi-hop sampling and segmentation.
+A Transformer-based encoder~\cite{vaswani2017attention} then processes these views into embeddings, with the model trained to differentiate between matching views of the same trajectory versus views from different trajectories.